yanivnizan/knowledge-base/src/documents/unity/store/Store_Events.html.md

 }
 ```

-###OnMarketItemsRefreshStarted
+### OnMarketItemsRefreshStarted

-This event will be thrown when a refresh market items operation has started.
+This event is triggered when a refresh market items operation has started.

 ``` cs
 StoreEvents.OnMarketItemsRefreshStarted += onMarketItemsRefreshStarted;